comphilip/koreader-wiki/Keymapping.md

 To do this, you need to create document (if it doesn't already exist) `koreader/settings/event_map.lua` and there you can edit key bindings.

-One example is shown [here,](https://github.com/koreader/koreader/pull/3862#issue-181100453) with example bellow.
+One example is shown [here,](https://github.com/koreader/koreader/pull/3862#issue-181100453) with example below.

 `return {
    [42] = "Back"